 The Museum of London Docklands opens in a Grade I listed warehouse at Canary Wharf, not far from the river Thames.

 The government’s interest in the museum is transferred to the Greater London Authority.

-We announce our intention to move to a new museum in Smithfield General Market, with a provisional opening date in 2021.
+We announce our intention to move to a new museum in Smithfield General Market.

 We launch International Design Competition for an architect to design the new museum at West Smithfield.

 The Museum of London at London Wall closed in December 2022 to prepare for the move to a new museum at West Smithfield, opening in 2026.

 Learn more about the museum’s history in The Treasury of London’s Past by Francis Sheppard, published by the Museum of London in 1991.